anmol2706/Find-the-Word/README.md

 # Find-the-Word
-It's a simple game designed using C++.
-This program is capable of finding out the word you have in your head
+The project is a game which guesses the word you have on your mind by taking a series of inputs.
+Later it gives the output that is the word you had on your mind.
+This Project has been developed using C++ Language.